Watch the Premiere of Pussy Riot's New Video 'CHAIKA'

-Since then, the group has been arrested for its anti-government sentiments, put on trial, imprisoned, and finally—after the intervention of human rights groups and international media—freed.
-Yet, none of that has stopped the band from continuing to release a constant stream of songs, videos and articles, all with the goal of fighting the rampant corruption in the Putin’s regime
+Since then, they’ve been arrested for their anti-government sentiments, put on trial, imprisoned, and finally—after the intervention of human rights groups and international media—freed.
+Yet, none of that has stopped them from continuing to release a constant stream of songs, videos and articles, all with the goal of fighting the rampant corruption in the Putin’s regime

 Videos by VICE

-Today, Pussy Riot is releasing its latest music video, “CHAIKA,” named after Russia’s current prosecutor general, Yuri Chaika.
+Today, they’re releasing their latest music video, “CHAIKA”, named after Russia’s current Prosecutor General, Yuri Chaika.

-Chaika was in the international press recently, when anti-Putin activist Alexei Navalny posted a film he made online that alleges the family and business associates—most specifically the son—of the prosecutor general have direct ties to the Russian mob, and that Chaika himself is mired in corruption.
+Chaika was in the international press recently, when anti-Putin activist Alexei Navalny posted a film he made online that alleges the family and business associates—most specifically the son—of Russia’s Prosecutor General have direct ties to the Russian mob, and that Chaika himself is mired in corruption.
 Since the release of this film the Russian government has denied the allegations and refused to discuss or cover the video on state-controlled media platforms.
-The Kremlin has also passed multiple laws that increase its control over what content can be posted online, and that may even allow them to block outlets like Facebook, Twitter and YouTube.
+The Kremlin has also passed multiple laws that increase their control over what content can be posted online, and that may even allow them to block outlets like Facebook, Twitter and YouTube.

-We spoke to Pussy Riot front-woman Nadya Tolokonnikova about why the band chose to make Chaika the subject of its latest video, and why it thinks the situation in Russia has gotten worse since the revolution in 2012.
+We spoke to Pussy Riot front-woman Nadya Tolokonnikova about why the band chose to make Chaika the subject of their latest video, and why they think the situation in Russia has gotten worse since the revolution in 2012.

 VICE: What is your latest video about?